 - A brief call to report and a brief call to release are considered activity at the behest of the railroad, but are treated as incidental events by FRA.
-Therefore, the time spent communicating during these calls is not treated as an activity that can commingle with future duty tours.
-(OP-04-29) - When a railroad issues an employee several calls to report and several calls to release during a single off-duty period, FRA will consider the amount and frequency of the calls to determine if a material disruption occurred. - Other calls at the behest of the railroad, except brief calls to report or release, will be considered on a case-by-case basis to determine the impact on the off-duty period. - Calls made by the railroad or the employee that do not require the employee to perform service at the behest of the railroad will be considered incidental and not a material disruption of the off-duty period.
+Therefore, the time spent communicating during these calls is not treated as an activity that can commingle with previous or future duty tours.
+(OP-04-29) - When a railroad issues an employee several calls to report and several calls to release during a single off-duty period, FRA will consider the amount and frequency of the calls to determine if a material disruption occurred. - A brief call to report or release can come within the statutory off-duty period under the passenger train employee hours of service regulation because, unlike the statutory requirements for freight railroads, the off-duty period does not have to be uninterrupted. - Other calls at the behest of the railroad, except brief calls to report or release, will be considered on a case-by-case basis to determine the impact on the off-duty period. - Calls made by the railroad or the employee that do not require the employee to perform service at the behest of the railroad will be considered incidental and not a material disruption of the off-duty period.
 Examples are notification of a seniority displacement or notification of a bulletin-awarded assignment. - Calls made by the employee to determine board placement, train lineup, or pay issues are considered activities at the behest of the employee and do not disrupt the off-duty period.